TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 3 - Capacity Dashboards/3.3.2-cluster-capacity/_index.md

 Wastage is shown by a new color.
 Dark grey indicates wastage as capacity is not used.
 In fact, there can be performance problem is the low utilization was caused by bottleneck somewhere else.

 Contention is included as it directly measures performance.
 If your cluster is unable to serve its existing workload, then it is unwise to add new workload.
 By definition, if the cluster does not have room for new workload, then its capacity is full.
-The ideal scenario is the cluster is running at 100% utilization but 0% contention, because it’s working as productively as possible.
+The ideal scenario is the cluster is running at 100% utilization but 0% contention, because it's working as productively as possible.
 You get your investment well used.

 ## How to Use